up to 8 Miles

 - This Glacier Institute program meets at 320 Nucleus Ave, Columbia Falls.

 - The program will begin 8:30 a.m. and ends at 4:30 p.m.
 Please arrive 15 minutes early.

-- Hiking distance covers 8 miles with 825 feet elevation change.
+- Hiking distance covers up to 8 miles with 825 feet elevation change.